brunoss18/brunoss18/README.md

 ## Hi there 👋, I'm Bruno Soares

-### I'm a brazilian Front End Developer passionate about technologies!
+### I'm a brazilian Developer passionate about technologies!

 <img  src="https://clubedosgeeks.com.br/wp-content/uploads/2016/01/dormrm.gif" min-width="200"   width="280px"   align="right" alt=" homem programando em um computador.">

 I had my first contact with technology when I was 13 years old, since then I am completely passionate about technology.
 At the age of 15 I started providing T.I technical support service for companies in my city in which I managed +3 fixed customers.
 A while later I received a proposal to be a teacher at an educational institution in my city, there I gave Computer Science classes , Entrepreneurship, Consumer Education, Environment for +500 students.
-Today I'm a Front-End Developer with knowledge in JavaScript, ReactJS, Bootstrap, HTML5, CSS3.
+Today I'm a Developer with knowledge in JavaScript, ReactJS, NodeJS, ExpressJS, Mongodb, Bootstrap, HTML5, CSS3, PHP, Laravel.
 <br />

-- 🔭 I’m currently working on **Front-End developer.**
 - 📚 I'm currently **studying System Analysis and Development in Anhembi Morumbi University**.
 - 💬 Ask me about **ReactJS, JavaScript.**
 - 📫 How to reach me: brunoss.contato@gmail.com